mrseidel/book-ics4u-processing-java/functions_beyond_void.md

 }
 ```

-The only purpose of this function is display an ellipse at `500, 500`, with a size of `50`.
+The only purpose of this function is display an ellipse at `500, 500` with a size of `50, 50`.

 Even though these proved useful, there is more to functions than what was given to you previously.
-Functions can be used to complete calculations, or to see if something is `true` or `false`.
+Functions can be used to complete calculations, or to see if something is `true` or `false`, and more.

 The general setup for a function is as follows: